ZackWhelm/IsItHamiltonian/README.md

 # Overview
-Quick util page to check if a undirected graph is Hamiltonian.
+Quick util page to check if a undirected graph is a Hamiltonian cycle.
 You can paste an adjacency matrix and get a quick dfs check (or various other algos).

 ## Usage
 - Feed an adjaceny matrix in, get a yes or no result out.